Get to know Streaming Video Course Reserves

 PROCESSING VIDEO FOR STREAMING:

 With the desired content specified by the instructor via the Request Form, the requested material is digitized, captured, or copied from the source video, depending on its original format requirements.
-The material is then taken into the nonlinear video editing environment for any necessary trims, image/audio cleanup/repair, and general inspection.
+The material is then taken into the nonlinear video editing environment for any necessary trims, image/audio cleanup/repair, subtitle creation, and general inspection.

 Here is an example: